Part IA guide

 The Equality Act (2010) requires higher education institutions to take positive steps to make their education accessible to disabled students and to make ‘reasonable adjustments’ to provision to ensure that disabled students are not disadvantaged.
 Disabilities may include physical or mental impairments: the majority of these students have specific learning difficulty (SpLD) in the form of dyslexia.
-The University has a Code of Practice on Reasonable Adjustments for Disabled Students and the Disability Resource Centre has some standard recommendations for appropriate academic support for such students.
+The University has a Code of Practice on Reasonable Adjustments for Disabled Students and the Accessibility and Resource Centre has some standard recommendations for appropriate academic support for such students.
 Further provision may be required in particular cases.

 In an organisation of our size and complexity, individual variations in provision are potentially disruptive.
 However, many of the suggested adjustments are just good educational practice, so represent things we should be doing anyway as a Department that takes pride in the excellence of its teaching.
 Indeed, we already follow many of the recommendations (e.g. provision of cribs).
 The approach we have adopted is therefore to aim to have inclusive standard procedures for all teaching activities.
 Students are expected to make use of available resources to suit their needs, and to contact staff themselves (e.g. lecturers, lab leaders) if additional material is required.

 Contact details of part II lecturers can be found on the relevant syllabus pages.

 Any enquiries should be addressed to the Director of Undergraduate Education.

 - Electronic versions of handouts should be made available online 24 hours in advance of lectures or other teaching sessions (e.g. labs).
 [This allows students who do have special requirements to produce their own customised hard copy if they wish: e.g. single-sided; large format; non-white background].

 - Filled-in versions of notes should be made available online after lectures, ideally within a week but certainly by the end of term.